Timing, Fundamentals, and Diversification of American Virtual Cloud Technologies Inc. (AVCT) - The Dwinnex

-The closing price of American Virtual Cloud Technologies Inc. (NASDAQ: AVCT) was 0.14 for the day, down -6.58% from the previous closing price of $0.15.
-In other words, the price has decreased by $-0.0099 from its previous closing price.
-On the day, 12105601 shares were traded.
-AVCT reached its highest trading level at $0.1502 during the session, while it also had its lowest trading level at $0.1331.
+The closing price of American Virtual Cloud Technologies Inc. (NASDAQ: AVCT) was 0.15 for the day, up 7.57% from the previous closing price of $0.14.
+In other words, the price has increased by $+0.0103 from its previous closing price.
+On the day, 94602642 shares were traded.
+AVCT reached its highest trading level at $0.1993 during the session, while it also had its lowest trading level at $0.1422.

 3 Tiny Stocks Primed to Explode